 The use of ryegrass in pastures is not limited to the spring and summer seasons, due to its ability to grow at colder temperatures than most other pasture species with impressive cool season growth.
 This feature can provide early four-season grazing opportunities for your livestock.
 Additionally, there are several types of ryegrass that can be used as winter annuals or overwintering perennials.
 The so-called 'winter cultivars' germinate during autumn months after their seeds have undergone cold stratification (2–3 degrees Celsius).
 Another option is so-called 'evergreen cultivars'.
 These will stay green throughout most winters even if they experience sub-zero temperatures.
 That way your livestock can graze shortly after new shoots emerge.

 Low cost of production

-Ryegrass can be grown in the right environment at a significantly low cost of production and can grow rapidly and easily, even without much intervention.
-As long as moisture allows, ryegrass grows and thrives.
+Perennial ryegrass can be grown in the right environment at a significantly low cost of production and can grow rapidly and easily, even without much intervention.
+As long as moisture allows, perennial ryegrass grows and thrives.

 Vitality of seedling

 Perennial ryegrass seedling's vitality makes it easy and rapid to grow.

 Fast establishment, and in cooler regions, make planting not just perennial ryegrasses but other grasses such as annual ryegrass and Italian ryegrasses or short-rotation ryegrasses great for dealing with early spring feed pinches.